ThomasBleijendaal/umbraco-custom-section/docs/adfs.md

 ##### Federation Server Identifier

 Go to your Azure AD and click on Properties.
-Copy the Directory ID and replace `{id}` in the following uri:
+Copy the Directory ID and use it to replace `{id}` in the following uri:

 ```
 https://sts.windows.net/{id}/